arineng/jcrvalidator/README.md

 Evaluates JSON against JSON Content Rules (JCR).

+If -J is not specified, JSON_FILES is used.
 If JSON_FILES is not specified, standard input (STDIN) is used.

 Use -v to see results, otherwise check the exit code.